-WASHINGTON (AP) — The latest on the U.S. presidential race (all times EDT):
+WASHINGTON (AP) — The latest on the health care debate in Washington (all times local):

-WASHINGTON (AP) — The latest on the presidential race (all times local):
+NEW YORK (AP) — The latest on a strong winter storm hitting the Northeast (all times local):

 Broadway producers in New York City have decided to keep theaters open Tuesday night for the hardy folks willing to brave snow and sleet from a late-season storm hitting the Northeast.

 WELLINGTON, New Zealand (AP) — It's one thing to talk about changing allegiance to another country when a new president is elected.
 It's another thing to go ahead and do it.